CSM - Management

 Languages: English | Español | 中文（简体） | Türkçe | العربية

 ICSC established the CSM (Certified Shopping Center Manager) credential in 1964 to advance high professional standards in shopping center management worldwide.
 Candidates for the CSM designation demonstrate at least four years of qualified work experience in center maintenance, leasing negotiations or administration, retailing, merchandising, marketing or promotion, community relations, financing, purchasing insurance, security and law.
-CSM certification is achieved through mastery of a body of knowledge, completion of the eligibility requirements, passage of a rigorous half-day written examination, and commitment to a code of professional ethics.
+CSM certification is achieved through mastery of a body of knowledge, completion of the eligibility requirements, passage of a rigorous 100-question examination, and commitment to a code of professional ethics.
 Through the ICSC, an elite group of shopping center marketing professionals enjoys unparalleled opportunities for industry involvement and industry-wide recognition.

 Successful CSM candidates are actively engaged in shopping center management as their primary job function with a minimum of four years of active, full-time experience obtained within the past six years.
 Qualifying work experience in shopping center management typically includes a combination of maintenance, leasing negotiations or administration, retailing, merchandising, marketing or promotion, community relations, financing, purchasing insurance, security and legal functions.
 Shopping center managers with a broad knowledge of shopping center management principles who have the ability to apply those principles to effectively manage all types of shopping centers should apply.
 Corporate or regional professionals who oversee the management function of one or more shopping centers are also encouraged to apply.